varunpenumudi/python-projects/qrcode_generator/README.md

 # QR generator
 ## Description
 This project can generate a qr code for any text you give.
-You can change the color, size, border of the qrcode.
+You can change the color, size, border of the qrcode using this project.
+This makes easy to generate qr code that you would need for various purposes .
 ![Alt text](project_image.png)

 ## About Project